Modern Mountain Flour Company - September 19, 2020

 Lupin flour has proven to be pretty darn versatile in a variety of different recipes (we haven't found lupin's limits yet).
 Some of our favorite uses of lupin flour are below, but you can also find all of our lupin flour recipes here:

-Lupin flour has a naturally slightly bitter taste.
-However, customers have said that Modern Mountain lupin flour has a fuller, nuttier flavor in comparison to other lupin flour options.
-To combat any bitterness, we always recommend pairing lupin flour with a bit of your favorite seasonings or sweetener, such as monk fruit sweetener (or just plain, old sugar, if you’re not following a low-carb diet), as well as always using it in a 1:1 ratio with other flours like almond flour.
+Lupin flour is probably best known for having a naturally slightly bitter taste.
+But really, we think it all comes down to genetics.
+For every comment saying that lupin flour is bitter, you'll find several more proclaiming that no bitterness has ever been detected.
+So, give it a try and see what you think.
+Customers have said that Modern Mountain lupin flour has a fuller, nuttier flavor in comparison to other lupin flour options.
+To combat any bitterness, we always recommend pairing lupin flour with a bit of your favorite seasonings or sweetener, such as monk fruit sweetener, as well as always using it in a 1:1 ratio with other flours like almond flour.

 Is lupin flour keto friendly?